Marangoni convection in an evaporating droplet: Analytical and numerical descriptions: Numerical results and discussion

 Therefore, we will estimate the deviation of the numerical velocity field from the analytically obtained velocity field using the following mean-square deviations:

 Here $N=200$ is the mesh size, $h_x=R/N$, $h_y=h/N$.
 One more characteristic value of the velocity field is $u_{max}$, the absolute value of maximal velocity at the surface of the droplet.
-Tables~\ref{TabVeloc1} and~\ref{TabVeloc2} show $u_{max}$ obtained with numerical simulation, with heuristic extension of the lubrication approximation, and with $n\tau$- and $rz$- approximations correspondingly.
-They also show the values of $\sigma_r$ and $\sigma_z$ for the analytical descriptions.
+Tables~\ref{TabVeloc1} and~\ref{TabVeloc2} show $u_{max}$ obtained with numerical simulation, with heuristic extension of the lubrication approximation, and with the two versions of the $n\tau$-approximation which employ $p(\phi)=2$ and $p(\phi)$ taken from Eq.~(\ref{TrialFunction}) correspondingly.
+The tables also show the values of $\sigma_r$ and $\sigma_z$ for the analytical descriptions.
 Table~\ref{TabVeloc2} contains the results for the droplet of 2-propanol, where the size of the droplet is varied.
 Also, table~\ref{TabVeloc2} contains the comparison of analytical and numerical results for the droplet of virtual liquid with variable viscosity, where all other characteristics coincide with those of 2-propanol.

-Table~\ref{TabVeloc1} and right panels in Figs.~\ref{hexanol_surface} and~\ref{toluene_surface} show for the case $\theta<30^\circ$, when the droplets are relatively flat, that all the three approximate analytical descriptions, including the lubrication approximation, agree well with the numerically obtained velocity field, though the $n\tau$-approach is the most precise.
+Table~\ref{TabVeloc1} and Figs.~\ref{hexanol_surface}b and~\ref{toluene_surface}b show for the case $\theta<30^\circ$, when the droplets are relatively flat, that all the three approximate analytical descriptions, including the lubrication approximation, agree well with the numerically obtained velocity field, though the $n\tau$-approach with Eq.~(\ref{TrialFunction}) is the most precise.

-For large contact angles, the accuracy of the $rz$- and $n\tau$-descriptions exceeds that of the heuristic extension of lubrication approximation in about $1.5$ times, and also they result in a much more precise value of the maximal surface velocity $u_{max}$~(see~Table~\ref{TabVeloc1}).
-Interestingly, the heuristic extension of the lubrication approximation still works within $10$--$30$ per cent for droplets with large contact angles, where the assumptions a), b) and c) of Sec~\ref{LubriSec} are not justified.
-Since the $n\tau$-approach does not require numerical integration and its trial function~(\ref{TrialFunction}) does not depend on the value of contact angle, and in agreement with Figs.~\ref{hexanol_surface},~\ref{h4t_vect},~\ref{toluene_surface},~\ref{t4t_vect} and Tables~\ref{TabVeloc1},~\ref{TabVeloc2}, the $n\tau$ analytical description for the fluid flow seems to be favourable.
+For large contact angles, Table~\ref{TabVeloc1} shows that the accuracy of the $n\tau$-description exceeds that of the heuristic extension of lubrication approximation by a factor of about $1.5$, and also the $n\tau$-description results in a much more precise value of the maximal surface velocity $u_{max}$.
+The heuristic extension of the lubrication approximation still works within $15$--$30$ per cent for droplets with large contact angles, where the assumptions a), b) and c) of Sec~\ref{LubriSec} are not justified.

-We find that the effect of nonzero $J_0$ and $\theta'(t)$ in~(\ref{integratedI}) and~(\ref{integrated_ur_average}) on the fluid flows is quite small compared to the effect of Marangoni forces, except that~(\ref{integratedI}) and~(\ref{integrated_ur_average}) result in the singularity in $u_\tau$ in a small vicinity of the contact line.
-We will not concern this singularity, which is known to arise at the contact line due to no-slip boundary condition at the substrate~\cite{PetsiBurganos2008}.